L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Experiment and Results

 \subsubsection{Quantitative Comparison}

-In this section, the aforementioned evaluation metrics are used to quantitatively compare the four valid registration methods (TriICP, GICP, PLADE, and L2M-Reg) based on the check points manually selected from stable areas.
+In this section, the aforementioned evaluation metrics are used to quantitatively compare the five valid registration methods (KISS-ICP, TriICP, GICP, PLADE, and L2M-Reg) based on the check points manually selected from stable areas.
 Table \ref{tabCheckPoint} shows the number of check points used in each dataset.
 In the Street Building dataset, all ground points in the central areas of the road were used for vertical error evaluation, considering local layering issues in the road model.

 Table \ref{tabAccuracy} reports the average registration error in both horizontal and vertical directions.
-L2M-Reg achieves the best performance on all three datasets, which is consistent with the qualitative results discussed before.
-The sole exception lies in the vertical error of the Street Building dataset, where L2M-Reg (2.30 cm) performs slightly worse than GICP (1.89 cm).
-This minor discrepancy is primarily attributed to the reference ground data, which is derived from an additional road model rather than a standard DTM.
+L2M-Reg achieves the best performance on all datasets, which is consistent with the qualitative results discussed before.
+There are only two exceptions regarding the vertical error of the Street Building and Restaurant datasets, where L2M-Reg performs slightly worse.
+This minor discrepancy is primarily attributed to the reference ground data, which is derived from an additional road model rather than a standard DTM for the Street Building.
 Minor layering artifacts in this road model introduce local inconsistencies that bias the vertical error calculation.
-Nevertheless, the resulting loss (less than 0.5 cm) is negligible for most practical purposes.
+Nevertheless, the resulting loss (around 0.5 cm) is negligible for most practical purposes.

-Table 4 presents the standard deviation of the M3C2 distance across all check points.
-L2M-Reg consistently achieves the lowest standard deviation across all three datasets, indicating its effectiveness in producing globally optimal and stable registration results.
+Table \ref{tabVariances} presents the standard deviation of the M3C2 distance across all check points.
+L2M-Reg consistently achieves the lowest standard deviation across all datasets except the Restaurant, indicating its effectiveness in producing globally optimal and stable registration results.
 A similar issue can be observed again in the vertical direction of the Street Building dataset.
 As previously noted, this slight inconsistency primarily stems from the characteristics of the road model.
-Given the magnitude of the difference, the deviation remains within a negligible range.
+While L2M-Reg performs slightly worse than the best-performing method on the Restaurant dataset, the differences are all below 0.5 cm and are therefore considered acceptable.